 Explore Our Online and In-Person CoursesView The Courses

 If you’re looking to become a professional data scientist, you’re going to need to learn at least one programming language.
-But how to decide between Python and R, the two most popular languages for data analysis?
+It’s a smart question to ask: Should I learn R or Python?
+But how do you decide between the two most popular programming languages for data analysis?
 If you’re interested in learning about their respective strengths and weaknesses, read on!

 As a data scientist, you probably want and need to learn Structured Query Language, or SQL.
 SQL is the de-facto language of relational databases, where most corporate information still resides.
 But that only gives you the ability to retrieve the data — not to clean it up or run models against it — and that’s where Python and R come in.

 A little background on R

 R was created by Ross Ihaka and Robert Gentleman — two statisticians from the University of Auckland in New Zealand.
 It was initially released in 1995 and they launched a stable beta version in 2000.
 It’s an interpreted language (you don’t need to run it through a compiler before running the code) and has an extremely powerful suite of tools for statistical modeling and graphing.

 For programming nerds, R is an implementation of S — a statistical programming language developed in the 1970s at Bell Labs— and it was inspired by Scheme — a variant of Lisp.
 It’s also extensible, making it easy to call R objects from many other programming languages.

 R is free and has become increasingly popular at the expense of traditional commercial statistical packages like SAS and SPSS.
 Most users write and edit their R code using RStudio, an Integrated Development Environment (IDE) for coding in R.

 As a side note: The charts above and below show the relative popularity based on how many GitHub pulls are made per year for that language.
 They are based on data from GitHut 2.0, created by littleark.